-Randall Wilson leads several Jobs for the Future projects designed to help low-skilled adults advance to family-supporting careers, while enabling employers to build and sustain a productive workforce.
-He has more than 20 years’ experience in research and program evaluation in the areas of workforce development and urban community development.
+Randall Wilson, PhD, leads several JFF projects designed to help low-skilled adults advance to family-supporting careers, while enabling employers to build and sustain a productive workforce.
+He has more than 20 years of experience in research and program evaluation in the areas of workforce development and urban community development.
 He conducts research and provides technical assistance for CareerSTAT, a national initiative that encourages and enables hospitals to advance the skills and careers of frontline health care workers through work-based learning.
 CareerSTAT employs best practices learned through Jobs to Careers, a six-year initiative that Dr. Wilson also co-managed.
-He also currently provides technical assistance and peer learning for New Paths to Professional Nursing, an initiative of the Robert Wood Johnson Foundation that assists frontline hospital workers succeed in attaining bachelor’s level nursing credentials.
+He also currently provides technical assistance and peer learning for New Paths to Professional Nursing, an initiative of the Robert Wood Johnson Foundation that assists frontline hospital workers succeed in attaining bachelor’s degree–level nursing credentials.
 Dr. Wilson also manages evaluations in several national initiatives that offer pathways integrating basic skills instruction with attainment of postsecondary credentials, including Accelerating Opportunity.

 - Implementing the Patient Protection and Affordable Care Act

 - Better Care, Better Careers: The Jobs to Careers Strategy for Growing a Skilled Health Care Workforce

 - CareerSTAT: A Guide to Making the Case for Investing in the Frontline Hospital Workforce